 Virgin Money International Money Transfer is promoted by Virgin Money Personal Financial Services.

-Get in touch with us, and find out how much you could save compared to your bank.
+Get in touch to discover how much you could save.

 Go online, read and accept our terms and conditions.
 We can usually verify your identity electronically.
 If we can’t do this, we'll ask you for a copy of your passport or driving licence, plus a copy of a bank or credit card statement or utility bill sent to you in the last three months.
 These can be uploaded via our secure online platform.